hashicorp/vagrant-installers/packer/README.md

-# Vagrant Installer Packer Templates
+# Substrate Builder Packer Templates

-This repository contains the Packer templates that create the VMs used to create Vagrant installers.
+This folder contains the Packer templates that can be used to build machines that can build the substrate layers.